KeesCBakker/Strongly-Typed-Events-for-TypeScript/README.md

 ## Event types
 This project gives you the following event types:
 - **Events** - styled after the way .Net implements events.
 With each event you'll get a `sender` and an `argument` object.
-If you use typescript, you can implement them using generics.<br/>`npm install ste-events --save`
+If you use typescript, you can implement them using generics.<br/>`npm install ste-events` or `npm install ste-promise-events` for event handlers that support `Promise`.
-- **Simple events** - basically the same thing, with only an argument.<br/>`npm install ste-simple-events --save`
+- **Simple events** - basically the same thing, with only an argument.<br/>`npm install ste-simple-events` or `npm install ste-promise-simple-events` for event handlers that support `Promise`.
-- **Signals** - for when no data is needed, just the firing of the event is enough.<br/>`npm install ste-signals --save`
+- **Signals** - for when no data is needed, just the firing of the event is enough.<br/>`npm install ste-signals` or `npm install ste-promise-signals` for event handlers that support `Promise`.
 - You want them all?
-Just use<br/>`npm install strongly-typed-events --save`.
+Just use<br/>`npm install strongly-typed-events`.

 ### Subscription made easy